Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-genome-annotation-in-R-&-bioconductor.md

 #### Basic object-classes and methods in the *BioStrings* package

-Before working with a complete reference genome sequence from *BSGenome*, lets discuss the basic object-classes implemented in the *BioStrings* package to store sequence data, as well as the methods use to parse these sequences.
+Before working with a complete reference genome sequence from *BSGenome*, lets discuss the basic object-classes implemented in the *BioStrings* package to store sequence data, as well as the methods used to parse these sequences.

 The most basic object class in *BioStrings* is the *XString* class, which is technically a '*virtual class*' (meaning it cannot actually store objects itself, but can be used to set rules for a a group of classes) encompassing object classes for DNA, RNA, and protein sequences: `DNAString`, `RNAString`, and `AAString`.
 Today we will focus on DNA sequences using *DNAString* class objects.